hargoniX/master/thesis/thesis.typ

     none
 ```
 While the algorithmic side is quite simple, this program already suffices to demonstrate quite a few of the
-features supported by Chako: TODO: eliminate bullet points
-- the implementation is generic over the type of array elements
+features supported by Chako.
+First, the implementation is generic over the type of elements of the
-- `binSearchAux` makes use of well-founded recursion through `termination_by`
+array, calling the monomorphizer into action.
+Second, `binSearchAux` makes use of well-founded
-- `binSearchAux` works with both an explicit proof argument `h` and the dependent type `Fin`
+recursion, carries an explicit proof argument `h`, and works with the dependent type `Fin` to avoid
-  to avoid bounds checks while accessing the array.
+bounds checks.
+#pagebreak(weak: true)

-Let us first consider a completeness theorem for `Array.binSearch`:
+Let us first consider a completeness theorem for `Array.binSearch`.
+The formulation uses the
+proof-carrying type class `TotalOrder` to constrain the $<$ relation on `α`:
 ```lean
 theorem complete [TotalOrder α] [DecidableLT α] (xs : Array α)
     (h : n ∈ xs) : xs.binSearch n (· < ·) = some n
 ```
-While Chako quickly provides a counter-example, it also synthesizes a quite unreadable $<$ for `α`
+Chako produces a counterexample in $0.2$ seconds, but it synthesizes a quite unreadable $<$
-which makes this counter-example not so helpful.
-Instead of checking this fully general theorem,
+on `α`, which makes the counterexample difficult to interpret.
+Instead of checking this fully
-we can inspect a version specialised on `Nat` to get a more understandable output:
+general theorem, we can inspect a version specialized on `Nat` to get a more understandable output:
 ```lean
 theorem complete (xs : Array Nat) (h : n ∈ xs) :
     xs.binSearch n (· < ·) = some n
 ```
-Here Chako finds `xs := #[1, 0]` and `n := 0` which allows us to pinpoint the flaw in this specification:
+For this version, Chako finds the counterexample `xs := #[1, 0]` and `n := 0`, which allows us to pinpoint the flaw in
-`xs` is not restricted to sorted arrays.
+this specification: `xs` is not restricted to sorted arrays.
+After adding this additional
+assumption, Chako times out as expected.

-Moving on from completeness we might also be interested in verifying soundness:
+In addition to completeness, we might also be interested in verifying soundness:
 ```lean
 theorem sound (xs : Array Nat) :
     xs.binSearch n (· < ·) = some y ↔ n = y
 ```
-Note that this theorem should even hold for unsorted arrays, if we found something it should
+Note that this theorem should hold even for unsorted arrays; if the function returns a value,
-be the thing we were looking for.
-However, the theorem does not accurately reflect this idea, as
+it should be the one we were looking for.
+However, the current statement does not capture this idea
-shown by Chako's counter-example `n := 0`, `y := 0`, and `xs := #[]`.
-The flaw here is that the
+correctly.
+Chako reveals the issue with the counterexample `n := 0`, `y := 0`, and `xs := #[]`.
-theorem is stated too strongly with `↔` instead of `→`.
-(TODO: reformulate)
+The problem is that the theorem is stated too strongly, using `↔` instead of `→`.

 == AA Trees <sect_case_studies_aa>
-The second case is a formalization of AA trees @aatrees.
+The second case study is an AA tree @aatrees formalization.
 AA trees are self-balancing search
-trees with a focus on simple implementation.
-I chose this example for two reasons.
-First, it
+trees designed with a focus on simple implementation.
+I selected this example for two reasons.
-works with a tree-like data structure and a non-trivial invariant, both things that are not covered
+First, it involves a tree-shaped data structure and a non-trivial invariant, both things that are
-by bisection.
+not covered by the bisection example.
 Second, Nunchaku has a test called `slow_aa_trees`, derived from the Nitpick
-case study on AA trees @nitpickpred (which this case study takes heavy inspiration from).
+case study on AA trees @nitpickpred, which heavily inspired this case study.
+This Nunchaku test case
-This test case was not (reasonably quickly) solvable by Nunchaku until the improvements described
+remained unsolved (within a reasonable time) by Nunchaku until the improvements described in @sect_impl_nunchaku.
-in @sect_impl_nunchaku.

 The foundation of this case study are the AA tree itself and some utility functions: